sixcious/url-incrementer/README.md

 Set your own keyboard shortcuts and fine-tune many options, including increment interval, alphanumeric/base and custom regular expression support.
 It's a lightweight extension that is similar to URL Flipper for Firefox and it was developed with care to not require any special permissions from you.

-Next [>] Prev [<] functionality is currently experimental and may not work properly on some sites but will be improved in an upcoming release.
+Please Note: Next [>] Prev [<] functionality is currently experimental and may not work properly on some sites but will be improved in an upcoming release.

 What's New in Version 4.0 (April 24, 2018)
 - New name and look!
 URL Plus is now URL Incrementer ("URLI") with a new extension icon and more intuitive UI icons